youurayy/hyperctl/readme.md

 ## Supported scenarios
 - Multi-node (or single-node) Kubernetes on CentOS/Ubuntu in Hyper-V/Hyperkit
 - Docker on Desktop without Docker for Desktop
-- Lightweight Kubernetes in Docker with [Talos](https://github.com/talos-systems/talos)
+- Kubernetes in Docker with [Talos](https://github.com/talos-systems/talos)

 ## Advantages
 - TODO